asuleigh/BootstrapResponsivePortfolio/README.md

 i: INSTALLATION
 -In order to clone or download website for functionality on local drives, be sure to install files to proper locations.

 -index.html, portfolio.html, and contact.html should be located in the source folder.
-The source folder should also contain an "Assets" folder.
+The source folder should also contain an "assets" folder.

--Inside of the "Assets" folder, make sure there is a "css" and an "images" folder
+-Inside of the "assets" folder, make sure there is an "images" folder.
+The CSS folder is unecessary at this time.

--Clone or download style.css to the "css" folder and and images available to the "images" folder
+-Clone or download images available to the "images" folder

 ii: USAGE
 -Layout is as it appears.
+The index page contains my About Me, the portfolio page contains links to past work, and the contact page gives users a form to contact me.
 Links in Header work and so does the Submit button.
-Currently links are not set up for Portfolio.html (will be finishing set up within the next day) and messages will not redirect, though you can interact with the box.
+Currently messages will not redirect, though you can interact with the box.
 More will be added/finished in coming updates.

 iii: CREDITS
 -https://meyerweb.com/eric/tools/css/reset/